26 Exciting Things To Do In Toronto At Night

 6- Visit Some Jazz Clubs

-Toronto has some of the country’s top jazz institutions, a vibrant jazz scene, excellent jazz bands and cool jazz clubs.
+This city has some of the country’s top jazz institutions, a vibrant jazz scene, excellent jazz bands and cool jazz clubs where you can listen to live music.

 The city was the hometown of jazz legend Oscar Peterson and the world-famous Toronto Jazz Festival attracts a huge crowd each year.

-The Rex Hotel Jazz & Blues Bar (194 Queen St W, Toronto) puts on 19 shows a week and has attracted top musicians since the 80s.
+The Rex Hotel Jazz & Blues Bar (194 Queen St W) puts on 19 live music shows a week and has attracted top musicians and local talent since the 80s.

-The hip Reservoir Lounge, Jazz Bistro, and Poetry Jazz Cafe are other clubs to tick off your list.
+The hip Reservoir Lounge, Jazz Bistro, and Poetry Jazz Cafe are other clubs to tick off your list for a fun evening visiting music venues.

 7- See The Lights On A Scenic Night Tour